How did Yellow Journalism lead to the Spanish-American War

 Yellow journalism was a style of newspaper reporting that emphasized sensationalism over facts.
-During its heyday in the late 19th century it was one of many factors that helped push the United States and Spain into war in Cuba and the Philippines, leading to the acquisition of overseas territory by the United States.
+During its heyday in the late 19th century, it was one of many factors that helped push the United States and Spain into war in Cuba and the Philippines, leading to overseas territory by the United States.

 Yellow Journalism named after a cartoon

-Once the term had been coined, it extended to the sensationalist style employed by the two publishers in their profit-driven coverage of world events, particularly developments in Cuba.
-Cuba had long been a Spanish colony and the revolutionary movement, which had been simmering on and off there for much of the 19th century, intensified during the 1890s.
+Once the term had been coined, it extended to the two publishers' sensationalist style in their profit-driven coverage of world events, particularly developments in Cuba.
+Cuba had long been a Spanish colony, and the revolutionary movement, which had been simmering on and off there for much of the 19th century, intensified during the 1890s.
 Many in the United States called upon Spain to withdraw from the island, and some even gave material support to the Cuban revolutionaries.
 Hearst and Pulitzer devoted more and more attention to the Cuban struggle for independence, at times accentuating the harshness of Spanish rule or the nobility of the revolutionaries, and occasionally printing rousing stories that proved to be false.
-This sort of coverage, complete with bold headlines and creative drawings of events, sold a lot of papers for both publishers.
+This sort of coverage, complete with bold headlines and creative drawings of events, sold many papers for both publishers.

 Newpaper Publishers push for War with Spain

-The peak of yellow journalism, in terms of both intensity and influence, came in early 1898, when a U.S. battleship, the Maine, sunk in Havana harbor.
+In terms of both intensity and influence, the peak of yellow journalism came in early 1898, when a U.S. battleship, Maine, sunk in Havana harbor.
 The naval vessel had been sent there not long before in a display of U.S. power and, in conjunction with the planned visit of a Spanish ship to New York, an effort to defuse growing tensions between the United States and Spain.
-On the night of February 15, an explosion tore through the ship’s hull, and the Maine went down.
+On February 15, an explosion tore through the ship’s hull, and the Maine went down.

 Sober observers and an initial report by the colonial government of Cuba concluded that the explosion had occurred on board, but Hearst and Pulitzer, who had for several years been selling papers by fanning anti-Spanish public opinion in the United States, published rumors of plots to sink the ship.
 When a U.S. naval investigation later stated that the explosion had come from a mine in the harbor, the proponents of yellow journalism seized upon it and called for war.
 By early May, the Spanish-American War had begun.